mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 This is especially handy if you're already used to using the `sx` prop syntax.
 It makes transferring one-off customizations using `sx` to the theme very fast.

+> **Note:** The `sx` prop is a stable feature for customizing components in Material UI v5, but it is still considered _experimental_, since we released after the v5 stable launch, when used directly inside the theme object.

 {{"demo": "GlobalThemeOverrideSx.js", "defaultCodeOpen": false}}

 ```tsx